 An unusual effect can be achieved by wadding up Saran Wrap or a plastic bread wrapper and placing it onto the wet color, then place a book or other heavy object on the plastic to hold it in place.
 You will need to leave the book in place until the surface under the bread wrapper is completely dry.

-A soft outline can be made by using the pointed end of a small brush to draw into the wet color.
 You can also use a dried-up ball point pen or a stylus to draw into the wet color.
 The outline will be a softer one than one painted or penned on the dry paper.

+Variations on dropping colors and alcohol can be done by holding a small brush which has been loaded with water, bright color or alcohol over the wet color on the paper and flicking the brush to make small drops hit randomly on the wet paper.
 It is not my job to tell you what to paint or what is significant in art; that is for you to figure out for your own identity.
 Everyone feels that the way they think is the best way, that the way they feel is the best and that who they are is of the greatest significance.
 And, of course, they're right.

 Things to Do On a Dry Sheet of Paper